 Around the station

 Opportunities to explore extend well beyond the Station limits.
 Swimming, fishing, canoeing, biking and hiking within Itasca State Park are excellent.
 If possible, bring your bike to ride the 17-mile paved bike path in the park and for quick trips around the Station.
-Beginning in Summer 2012, a limited number of bicycles will be available for short-term checkout at the station office.
-Bikes, pontoons, fishing boats and other equipment are also available for rental at the Itasca Sports Rental, located just 1/2 mile from the station.
+A limited number of bicycles will be available for short-term checkout at the station office on a first-come basis.
+Bikes, pontoons, fishing boats and other equipment are also available for rental at the Itasca Sports Rental, located in the Park just 1/2 mile from the Station.
 For more information on Itasca State Park offerings, visit the Department of Natural Resources website.